TaylorJonesTRT/GainLog/README.md

-# README
+# GainLog

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a personal fitness log / workout log.
+After growing tired of apps having paywalls for either how many workouts a user is allowed to create or how many different exercises they are allowed to use in their "unlimited" amount of workouts, I decided to make my own.

+#### Current Features
+* Add your own exercises
+* Create workouts using any and all exercises that you added
+* Edit the sets for your workouts to show the amount of reps and how much weight you pushed/pulled

+## Requirements
-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Postgres16

+## Local Installation

+* Clone this repo
+* Create a .env file using the .env.sample file provided
-* Configuration
+* run `bin/bundle install`

-* Database creation

-* Database initialization

-* How to run the test suite
+* run `rails db:migrate`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run `rails assets:precompile`
+* run `rails s` (or deploy locally however you see fit)